Rank I Post-Master's Program (non-degree program)

 - Additional information is required from international applicants; see the Rank I admission application form for more information.

-The Rank I and/or Non Degree Post-Masters program may require passing PRAXIS scores for a chosen endorsement.
+In addition to the GRE, the Rank I and/or Non Degree Post-Masters program may require passing PRAXIS scores for a chosen endorsement.
 These scores are not used to determine admission status.
 For more information on the PRAXIS, visit www.ets.org/praxis or the Kentucky Education Professional Standards Board at www.kyepsb.net.